gregorwolf/SAP-NPM-API-collection/apis/xssec/README.md

   *or*:
   - `jwt` manually provided JWT token as String

+  *or*:
+  - `token` manually provided pre-decoded `Token` instance.
+This prevents costly double-decoding of the *jwt token* when it has already been decoded before.

   *Optional* properties:
   - `correlationId` a correlation id that allows tracing debug logs and Errors thrown by this module to the request
   - `clientCertificatePem` manually provided client certificate in PEM format